mentainha/m3o/README.md

 Here are the main features:

-- **1️⃣ One Platform** - Discover, explore and consume public APIs all in one place.
+- **1️⃣ ONE Platform** - Discover, explore and consume public APIs all in one place.
-- **☝️ One Account** - Manage your API usage with one account and one token.
+- **☝️ ONE Account** - Manage your API usage with one account and one token.
-- **⚡ One Framework** - Learn, develop and integrate using one set of docs and libraries.
+- **⚡ ONE Framework** - Learn, develop and integrate using one set of docs and libraries.

 ## Services